Caleb Martin NBA Playoffs Player Props: Heat vs. Nuggets

-The Miami Heat, Caleb Martin included, will be in action at 8:30 PM on Wednesday versus the Denver Nuggets in the 2023 NBA Playoffs.
+The Miami Heat, Caleb Martin included, hit the court versus the Denver Nuggets at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-In this article we will look at Martin's prop bets, using stats to help you make good picks.
+In this article we will break down Martin's prop bets, using stats to help you make good picks.

 Caleb Martin Prop Bets vs. the Nuggets